j0hnm4r5/awesome-creative-technology/readme.md

 Creative technology is a broadly interdisciplinary and transdisciplinary field combining computing, design, art and the humanities.

-This list hopes to compile the best creative technology groups across the world, both as reference and as potential employers to creative technologists.
+This list hopes to compile the best creative technology groups across the world, both as a source of inspiration and as a reference point for potential employers of creative technologists.

 Creative technologists by definition have a breadth of skills as opposed to a specific specialty, so it's difficult to categorize them.
 While this isn't a perfect organization, each group below generally specializes in the area to which they've been assigned.